hcx-project/hcx-specs/hcx-domain-specifications/terminologies-code-sets-or-metadata-standards.md

   * ValueSet may be created derived from existing sets, either composed/included from the base or expanded.
 * For insurance claim domain specific element attributes (e.g. Claim.type) - the domain may define and establish value sets, as suitable in India’s context.

-For the broader ABDM interoperability and conformance, HCX would align/inherit domain specific guidelines published by NRCeS.
+For the broader ABDM interoperability and conformance, HCX would align with domain specific guidelines published by NRCeS.

 The code systems/valuesets proposed by the HCX working groups are published as part of the [HCX FHIR Implementation Guide](https://ig.hcxprotocol.io/v0.7/valuesets.html).
 The IG and the code systems/valuesets are versioned and published independently of the HCX protocol.